Deltares/imod_coupler/README.md

 ![Continuous integration](https://github.com/Deltares/imod_coupler/workflows/Continuous%20integration/badge.svg)

 The `imod_coupler` is used to couple hydrological kernels.
-It currently focuses on groundwater and supports coupling between MetaSWAP, Modflow6 and dflow-FM.
+It currently focuses on groundwater and supports coupling between MetaSWAP, MODFLOW 6 and DFLOW-FM.

 It can be installed by running